 The Spirit is the power of God’s Love that help humans choose to walk together with God in His Loving Covenant, and forsake the rebellious spirit which gives birth to sin in human life.
 This is what departure mean – it is replicated after ancient Israel’s departure from Egypt for the Promise Land by the power of God, and depicts a life of departing from and leaving behind the life of slavery and bondage to sin of this fallen world, and partnering with God in the life of Love and uprightness.
 (2 Cor.6:17)

 But let us not get ahead of ourselves.
-We must ask the one all-important question relevant to this first ascent, how can the Spirit be made to come and enter our sin-conditioned human life and unveil and demonstrate God’s power in His Love when we exist in diametrically opposing state of existence?
+We must ask the one all-important question relevant to this first ascent, how can the Spirit be made to come and enter our sin-conditioned human life and unveil and demonstrate God’s power in His Love when we exist in diametrically opposing spirit (state) of existence?

 As humans we are clothed in sin, rebellion, and death since Adam’s fall, and God is the absolute expression of life, and magnificently holy in His celestial Love from eternity.
-(Rom.5:19) Our answer must takes us to the primordial and mandatory 2nd ascent in Jesus Christ.
+(Rom.5:19) Our answer must take us to the primordial and mandatory 2nd ascent in Jesus Christ.

 (Remember the mode of activity of God’s Love in His Tri-Personal Being: the act of One is the act of Three, and the act of Three is the act of One.
 A solitary act does not exist within the Tri-Personal Being of God.
 Jesus said, “I can do nothing on My own but say only what the Father taught Me…Don’t you believe that I am in the Father, and that the Father is in Me?
 The words I say to you I do not speak on My own authority.
 Rather, it is the Father, living in Me, who is doing His work” (John 8:28; 14:10)).